 Janis Thornton is a writer, editor, graphic artist and personal historian, who assists others write and publish their life stories as family heirlooms.
 She also is the author of Images of America: Tipton County and Images of America: Frankfort.
-Her first novel, Dust Bunnies and Dead Bodies, a cozy mystery, is scheduled for release October 2014.
+Her first novel, Dust Bunnies and Dead Bodies, a cozy mystery, was released October 2014.
 Connect with her www.lifesentencespublishing.com, www.janis-thornton.com, Twitter (@JanisThornton), and Facebook.

 Gail Werner is a writer and photographer who works in media relations for Ball State University, where she also writes for the university’s alumni magazine, Alumnus.
 She has ten years’ of professional experience writing for newspapers, where she covered higher education and (on a lighter note) penned a pop culture column.
 In addition to her professional writing career, she is a freelance editor, an aspiring novelist at work on her first book, a photographer of fabulous weddings, and curator of the best books, films, and television in pop culture.
 All of her creative loves are fodder for her blog at www.gailwernerphoto.com/blog.